Logo

 1. Freelancers often work alone.

-While freelancers offer different services to multiple clients, self-employed workers focus their energies on building a business they can call their own.
+While freelancers offer different services to multiple clients, self-employed workers focus on building a business they can call their own.
 Naturally, businesses of a bigger scale will require the help of others.

 To help you better understand this difference, here’s an example.
 Suzy works as a freelance writer and offers writing services to her clients.